 Over the past 60 years, regulations pertaining to spills have evolved significantly.
 Trans Mountain has always been at the forefront of these changes, often exceeding regulations and standards.

-In the event of a spill or the discovery of contamination, Trans Mountain works with the National Energy Board to follow the process specified in the Remediation Process Guide.
-This process includes the development of an Initial Cleanup Plan, a Remedial Action Plan, and finally, a Remediation Closure Report.
-The National Energy Board and other agencies, affected stakeholders, and Aboriginal groups review these plans and reports as the remediation process unfolds.
-Final approval and closure will be granted by the National Energy Board once the remediation has been completed successfully.
+In the event of a spill or the discovery of contamination, Trans Mountain works with the National Energy Board (NEB) to follow the process specified in the Remediation Process Guide.
+This process includes the development of an Initial Cleanup Plan, a Remedial Action Plan and a Remediation Closure Report.
+The NEB and other agencies, affected stakeholders and Aboriginal groups review these plans and reports as the remediation process unfolds.
+Final approval and closure will be granted by the NEB once the remediation has been completed successfully.

 Remediation cleanup criteria have been established by both federal and provincial agencies.
 As a federally regulated pipeline system, Trans Mountain refers to the Canadian Council of Ministers of the Environment, Canadian Environmental Quality Guidelines for cleanup criteria.

 Trans Mountain also supplies the National Energy Board with an annual list of any spills and leaks.
 The National Energy Board has been preparing a performance report roughly every three years.
 In 2013, the NEB release a report summarizing the first year of annual pipeline company reporting on performance measures required by the Board.
 Find the report here.